 How do so many travellers manage with carry on?
 While there’s no right way or wrong way to pack light, the secret lies in identifying the bare essentials – the absolute minimum, and building from there.
 What are your must haves, and what can you temporarily do without?
 For example, can you forego a hairdryer and curling iron and pare down your range of hair care products?
 What are your other toiletry kit essentials?
 If you’re not ready to go totally makeup free, what are your must haves and what’s available in travel sizes?
 What does your minimalist wardrobe look like and how can you stretch it to create as many different looks as possible?
 What’s in your basic first-aid/health kit?
 Which gadgets are non-negotiable, and which ones can you do without?

 Another approach is to work backwards.
 This involves laying everything out and evaluating each and every item.
 Everything must earn its place.
 There’s no room for “just-in-case” items (except first-aid supplies) or anything that will be worn or used just once.
 Dig into each kit and remove pieces of jewellery, makeup, first-aid supplies and toiletries.
 Eliminate any item of orphan clothing that doesn’t “go” with several other pieces.
-When flying budget carrier with an 8-kg carry-on allowance, I was able to use this process to purge an additional .8 kg of stuff that I didn’t end up missing.
+When flying on a budget carrier with an 8-kg carry-on allowance, I was able to use this process to purge an additional .8 kg of stuff that I didn’t end up missing.
 It consisted mostly of small items that collectively and surprisingly weighed quite a bit.

 Or, picture yourself with lots of luggage and how you’ll manage.
 On a recent trip, I was surprised to see so many travellers struggling with baggage.
 After hoisting a huge backpack from the luggage compartment of a bus, the passenger stumbled and fell backwards from the weight of her pack.
 In hostels, I stepped over duffel bags and packs that were too large to secure in the lockers provided.
 I observed travellers wheeling huge rolling bags over uneven pavement while juggling other bags.
 Travelling like that can’t be enjoyable.